 The abuse and neglect of children is a global problem with serious lifelong consequences.
 It cuts across all socio-economic, racial, and religious lines.
 Child abuse causes suffering to children and families; it can result in stress that is associated with disruptions in early brain development.
-Extreme stress can impair the development of the nervous and immune systems.
-As adults, maltreated children are at increased risk for behavioral, physical and mental health problems.
+Extreme stress can impair the development of the nervous and immune systems and have serious long-term affects and increased risk for behavioral, physical and mental health problems in adulthood.

-Worldwide, it is estimated that 40 million children are subjected to abuse each year with nearly a quarter of all adults reporting that they suffered physical abuse as a child.
-In the United States, there are over 3.3 million reports of child abuse and neglect made a year.
+Worldwide, it is estimated that 1 billion children are subjected to violence each year with nearly a quarter of all adults reporting that they suffered physical abuse or neglect as a child.
 However, since children are often too young, too scared or too ashamed to tell anyone about it, abuse can easily be hidden from view and these reports may underestimate the true occurrence.
-The Center for Disease Control and Prevention (CDC) estimates that 1 in 4 U.S. children experience some form of child abuse in their lifetimes.
+The World Health Organization (WHO) estimates that 1 in 4 children experience some form of abuse in childhood.

-In responding to the complex issues around child maltreatment, HFC grants take a multi-faceted approach in the types of programs funded.
-We currently fund programs within five different funding priorities.
-For a fuller description of these priorities, please see the Grants How to Apply page.
+In responding to the complex issues around child maltreatment, HFC takes a multi-faceted approach in the types of prevention and treatment programs funded.
+We currently fund programs in the following four impact areas.

 Each grantee goes through a rigorous funding process.
 Grantees must submit a Letter of Intent and then be invited to submit a full proposal.
 Potential grantees are asked to identify the outcomes they expect to achieve with a Help For Children grant.
 Those outcomes must be related to preventing or treating child abuse.
 In addition, every potential grantee must identify how they will measure success in achieving their outcomes.